 - Manipulative Bastard: He influenced fellow Justices' votes to coincide with the Templar agenda, and got fellow Templars appointed to openings on the court.

-Dr. Sophia Rikkin
+Dr. Sofia Rikkin

 A scientist and the head of the Abstergo Foundation Rehabilitation Center in Madrid.
 She is the daughter of Alan Rikkin, the Chief Executive Officer of Abstergo Industries and a member of the Templar Order's Inner Sanctum.